- Positive Sex for Survivors

 - Listen carefully to the person you are with in sexual situations.
 If your partner says "no" to sexual contact, or their body language tells you they are unsure or unwilling, stop.
 If your partner was willing at first, but now doesn't want to go any further, stop.
 If you think you are getting a "mixed message," or you are not sure what your partner wants, don't use threats or force.
 Stop.
 Ask your partner what they want.

 - Don't assume you know what another person wants.
 For example, don't automatically assume that just because someone gets drunk, wears "sexy" clothing, or agrees to be alone with you, that person wants to have sex.
 Don't assume that just because someone has had sex with you before, they are willing to have sex with you again.
 And don't assume that when a partner consents to kissing or other sexual touching, they are willing to have sexual intercourse.

-Consent is an agreement that two people must make if they want to engage in intimate sexual activity from holding hands to intercourse.
+Consent is an agreement partners must make if they want to engage in intimate or sexual activity--from holding hands to intercourse.
 The issue of consent can be a complicated and ambiguous area that needs to be addressed with clear, open, and honest communication.
-Keep these points in mind if you are not sure consent has been established:
+Keep these points in mind if you are not sure whether consent has been established:

 Both partners need to be fully conscious and aware.
 The use of alcohol or other substances can interfere with someone's ability to make clear decisions about the level of intimacy they are comfortable with.
 The more intoxicated a person is, the less they are able to give conscious consent.

 Both partners are equally free to act.
 The decision to be sexually intimate must be without coercion.
 Both partners must have the uncoerced option to choose to be intimate or not.
 Both partners should be free to change "yes" to "no" at any time.
 Factors such as body size, previous victimization, threats to "out" someone, and other fears can prevent an individual from freely consenting.